styleguidist/react-styleguidist/docs/Documenting.md

     <Button size="large">Push Me</Button>
     ```

-    You can disable an editor by passing a 'noeditor' modifier:
+    You can disable an editor by passing a `noeditor` modifier:

     ```jsx noeditor
     <Button>Push Me</Button>
     ```

-    You can disable a playground by passing a 'static' modifier:
+    To render an example as highlighted source code add a `static` modifier:

     ```jsx static
     import React from 'react';
     ```

     Examples with all other languages are rendered only as highlighted source code, not an actual component:

     ```html